King-of-narwhal/Music/README.md

 # Music
-Plays a song using the KFAM file format
+Plays a song using the Kyle Format for Amazing Music (KFAM for short) file format